pelithne/AKS_security_workshop/04-workload-protection.md

  ### Add a secret to Azure Keyvault

- Becauyse the keyvault is isolated in a VNET, you need to access it from the jumphost.
+ ### NOTE: Becauuse the keyvault is isolated in a VNET, you need to access it from the jumphost.
 Please log in to the jump host, and set a few environment variables (or load all environment variables you stored in a file):

  ````
 RG=AKS_Security_RG